JLDeng/SSCNN/README.md

 ## Model Implementation

-We found that the connection layout of the four normalization blocks at each layer impacts the results slightly, leaving a small performance gap.
-We implement both series and parallel connection between them in the code.
-It is recommended to try each of these two types of connection to obtain the optimal outcome, which can be done by specifying "connection" to "series" or "parallel" before running the script.
+SSCNN’s performance can be influenced by the connection layout of the four normalization blocks at each layer.
+We provide two connection strategies: **series** and **parallel**.
+Specify the desired connection by setting the `connection` parameter to `"series"` or `"parallel"` in the script.

-Each normalization block or attention operation can be easily enabled or disabled by specifying the corresponding paraemter to 1 or 0.
+Each normalization block or attention operation can also be enabled or disabled by setting its respective parameter to `1` (enabled) or `0` (disabled), providing flexibility for experimentation.

 ## Getting Started